 The NMTF was founded in 1899 as the National Market Traders Federation.
-To date, we are the only national trade association for market and street traders, events retailers and mobile caterers in the UK.
+We are the only national trade association for market and street traders, events retailers and mobile caterers in the UK.

 IN 1899 a leaking market hall roof and high charges for the use of railway station cloakrooms led a small group of Yorkshire businessmen to take action.
 A meeting was called, we don’t know when.

-But it was certainly held at the Wentworth Café in Pinstone Street in the centre of Sheffield (pictured below at about that time – the café is in the bottom left corner).
+But it was certainly held at the Wentworth Café in Pinstone Street in the centre of Sheffield (pictured top left at about that time – the café is in the bottom left corner).

 Those attending were from market tenants associations in Yorkshire and all felt the need for a collective voice to add weight to their calls for changes.

 Whilst we don’t know what happened to that leaking roof (some say it’s probably still leaking), there was success in getting a reduction in cloakroom charges.

 This was important in those days, when the age of steam meant that so many traders travelled by rail.

 By 1905 there were already 220 recorded members.
 And by 1910 so much interest was expressed in the organisation from outside the Yorkshire area, and so many more members were recruited, that it officially became the National Market Traders’ Federation.